d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 :label:`sec_seq2seq_training`

-Now we can [**create and train an RNN encoder--decoder model**] for sequence to sequence learning on the machine translation dataset.
+Now we can [**create and train an RNN encoder--decoder model**] for sequence-to-sequence learning on the machine translation dataset.

 ```{.python .input}
 %%tab all